 4. You don’t know what you’re having, but they tell you they hope it’s a …

-There is nothing wrong with telling someone you are close to why you would love them to have a girl or a boy IF they are asking you.
-But that second part is key…if they are asking you.
-If they are not asking you, they may not want to hear why you think they need a boy.
-Maybe you are the fourth person that day that has said to them, “I hope you have a boy!”
+If they ask you, there is nothing wrong with telling someone you are close to why you would love them to have a girl or a boy.
+But that first part is key…if they are asking you.
+They may not want to hear why you think they need a boy if they are not asking you.
+Maybe you are the fourth person that day who has said to them, “I hope you have a boy!”
 This may make them feel like they are disappointing people if they don’t deliver (literally) the gender of preference.
-So hold your gender preference to yourself unless you are being asked.
+So, hold your gender preference to yourself unless you are being asked.